bodeoni/episkills/readme.md

 3. Generate fake line list.
 Pretend you are teaching an epidemiology class.
 Use control flows and functions to prepare to teach.
 4. No really, do homework 3.
 5. Produce the graphics for a report or analysis that you perform regularly.
+6. Put the finishing aesthteic touches on homework 5, and add any additional analyses needed.
+Then distribute!

 ## Resources